Skip to main content

 • Note that the budget target doesn’t affect how fast reliability burn-down drops.

-In the case of timeslices, it matters how many of maximum minutes (number of minutes in time window) we allow to be bad.
-Following the previous example, a 90% target gives 1008 minutes in the budget 7*24*60*(1-90%), so 1 bad minute will burn around 0,1% of the budget.
+In the case of timeslices, it matters how many maximum minutes (number of minutes in time window) we allow to be bad.
+Following the previous example, a 90% target gives 1008 minutes in the budget 7*24*60*(1-90%), so one bad minute will burn around 0,1% of the budget.

-• The time window length is a major factor in how fast a budget will burn for both Composite and standard objectives.
+• The time window's length significantly affects how fast a budget will burn for both composite and standard objectives.

 Composite budgets will usually burn faster than individual aggregated standard objective budgets.

-That is because a composite budget is being burnt when any of its aggregated budgets are being burned fast enough (occurrences) or have a bad minute (timeslices), so it will be burnt more often than any of its individual objectives.
+That is because a composite budget is burnt when any aggregated budgets are burnt fast enough (occurrences) or have a bad minute (timeslices); it will be burnt more often than any of its individual objectives.

-The more standard objectives Composite aggregates, the higher the chance that at least one of them will burn the budget fast enough (occurrences) or have a bad minute (timeslices).
+The more standard objectives composite aggregates, the higher the chance that at least one will burn the budget fast enough (occurrences) or have a bad minute (timeslices).

-This means that Composites with a greater number of aggregated objectives will usually burn their budget faster than Composite with a smaller number of aggregated objectives.
+This means that composites with more aggregated objectives will usually burn their budget faster than those with fewer.

 tip